 Job Planning reviews material requirements and builds a ‘job traveler.’
 This begins with a standardized process that is then fine-tuned to each specific job.
 The job traveler is a set of documentation and instructions that follows an order from inception to completion of the job, and defines the most efficient processes (sawing, grinding or milling) to be used in meeting the customer’s specifications.
 Once this job traveler is built, materials are issued from inventory and released into production to the appropriate work-center (sawing, grinding or milling).
 Whenever a team member touches a job, they log into a data-collection workstation and record the work performed on that job.

 The materials for a job are pulled and verified before being released into production.
 Technicians make sure that the materials used are free of defects and anomalies.

 DIX Metals stocks a wide range of aluminum plate and bar products.
 Whether customers need tool steel, stainless steel plate, aluminum plate or something more exotic for their metal blanks, they'll find what they’re looking for.
 And if, by chance, something is not in stock, odds are good it can be obtained fast.

 DIX Metals has established strategic relationships with mill source suppliers.
-As part of an ongoing planning strategy, materials are purchase in large volumes to gain competitive pricing.
+As part of an ongoing planning strategy, materials are purchased in large volumes to gain competitive pricing.
 This process guarantees inventory reserves of critical sizes over the course of inventory turn cycles.
 Savings are then passed on to customers.
 This process further ensures that DIX Metals will always be a cost-effective resource.